• Menu

 Samuel I. Davis Cigar Company

-Up until 1904, the Samuel I. Davis Company occupied the old Joyce Cigar Company factory located between Ybor City and Tampa.
-In September 1904, a factory was built on the corner of Nassau Street and Howard Avenue later to be occupied by the Balbin Bros.
-Cigar Company for whom the factory is remembered.
-In 1906, Samuel partnered with his brother Fred Davis and the firm’s name was changed to the Davis Bros.
+Until 1904, the Samuel I. Davis Company occupied the old Joyce Cigar Company factory between Ybor City and Tampa.
+In September 1904, a factory was built on the corner of Nassau Street and Howard Avenue, later to be occupied by the Balbin Bros.
+Cigar Company, for whom the factory is remembered.
+In 1906, Samuel partnered with his brother Fred Davis, and the firm’s name was changed to the Davis Bros.
 Cigar Company.
 They acquired a factory building previously owned by Carlos Fernandez Co. located a few blocks south of their first factory and operated both, employing 600 workers between the two.

 Advertisement for El Sidelo Cigars.
 Cigar Smoking Man